I work on early-stage startups. There have been many. Some were sold, some IPO'd, some merged, some failed.

 West of Scotland University at Paisley - textile engineering

-SCOTLAND Clyde Explorers Club - mentoring gang youth in the Clyde/Glasgow area
+Clyde Explorers Club - mentoring gang youth in the Glasgow, Scotland area

-SWITZERLAND Chavannes-des-Bois Fire Brigade - volunteer fireman for many years
+Chavannes-des-Bois Fire Brigade, Switzerland - volunteer fireman for many years

 SWITZERLAND 1st chapter

 As a kid, when my father was rebuilding a textile mill at Intra on Lake Maggiore, I would travel into Switzerland from the Italian frontier on the yellow Swiss Post buses (kids alone were normal then), to stay with farm families in the Alps.
-I became attached for life to deepest Switzerland, to long hikes in the high forests, cold nights in cowherd huts, and trying to understand the dialects spoken by these taciturn mountain people, became a central part of me.
+I became attached for life to deepest Switzerland, to long hikes in the high forests, cold nights in cowherd huts, and understanding the dialects spoken by these taciturn mountain people, became a central part of me.

 At age 8, this was a bad year.
-Some very close friends in Milano died, I spent weeks in solitary quarantine with a contagious illness, I was told that my affection for Italy was misplaced because I had a new queen in a place called Britain, and I was sent to boarding school in Wales.
+Some childhood friends in Milano died, I spent weeks in solitary quarantine with a contagious illness, I was told that my affection for Italy was misplaced because I had a new queen in a place called Britain, and I was sent to boarding school in Wales.
 At boarding school things fell apart and I went into full revolt.
-Physical punishment became frequent.
+Physical punishment was routine.
 Due to this violence, and the constant showing of war films at the school, and the suffering when my friends died, I took the irrevocable decision to not have children.
 Otherwise, north Wales is beautiful, allowing endless hiking in the mountains, wild horses, and incredible wildlife.